samiranrl/Carrom_rl/README.md

 - The server accepts four decimal places of precision.
 - The server also adds a zero mean gaussian noise to the actions.
 - If you are Player 2 - on the opposite side of the board, the state you recieve is "mirrored" assuming you are playing from player 1's perspective.
 You don't have to write separate agents for Player 1 and Player 2.
+- The server has a timeout of 0.5 seconds.
+If any agent does takes more time to send an action, the other agent is considered as the winner.
+In the single player case, it ends the game.
 - When a game finished, a log file is written in the format:

 ### Sample Agents